Avail LLP Chartered Professional Accountants

 As required by professional standards, rules of professional conduct and regulation, Avail documents the work it performs in records, commonly called working paper files.
 Such files may include personal information obtained from a client.

 Working paper files and other files containing, for example, copies of personal tax returns are retained for the time period required by law and regulation.

 The personal information collected from a client during the course of a professional service engagement may be:

-- Shared with the firm’s personnel participating in such engagement;
+- shared with Avail’s personnel participating in such engagement;

-- Disclosed to partners and team members within the firm to the extent required to asses compliance with applicable professional standards and rules of professional conduct, and the firm’s policies, including providing quality control reviews of work performed;
+- disclosed to partners and team members within Avail to the extent required to asses compliance with applicable professional standards and rules of professional conduct, and Avail’s policies, including providing quality control reviews of work performed;

-- Provided to external professional practice inspectors (e.g., representatives of the Canadian Public Accountability Board, or a provincial institute of chartered accountants), who by law, professional regulation, or contract have the right of access to the firm’s files for inspection purposes.
+- provided to external professional practice inspectors (e.g., representatives of the Canadian Public Accountability Board, or a provincial institute of chartered accountants), who by law, professional regulation, or contract have the right of access to Avail’s files for inspection purposes.

-Individual clients are encouraged to contact the firm’s engagement partner in charge of providing service to them to update their personal information.
+Individual clients are encouraged to contact Avail’s engagement partner in charge of providing service to them to update their personal information.

 Physical security (e.g., restricted access, locked rooms and filing cabinets) is maintained over personal information stored in hard copy form.
 Partners and team members are authorized to access personal information based on client assignment and quality control responsibilities.